UFC: Conor McGregor’s Striking Coach Starts Making Strategy To Destroy Khabib Nurmagomedov

 In the past months, rumors and speculations continue to swirl that former UFC two-division champion Conor McGregor will return to the Octagon to fight UFC lightweight champion Khabib Nurmagomedov.
 Though the much-awaited match remains unofficial, “The Eagle” gave numerous hints that “The Notorious” could be his opponent for his first title defense.

 Conor McGregor is not expected to engage in a negotiation regarding his UFC return until he settles his criminal case in Brooklyn, but his longtime striking coach, Owen Roddy, has already started making their strategy to destroy Khabib Nurmagomedov.
-McGregor’s camp is definitely aware of how dangerous fighter Nurmagomedov is.
+McGregor’s camp is definitely aware of how dangerous a fighter Nurmagomedov is.

 The undefeated mixed martial artist has embarrassed multiple seasoned strikers like McGregor.
 His winning streak should not be only credited to his offense but also with the way he prevents the opponent from connecting critical strikes, especially to his chin.
 However, Roddy believes all the fighters have their own weaknesses, and they plan to reveal Nurmagomedov’s when his fight with McGregor becomes a reality.